thephez/original-evolution-whitepaper/README.md

 (plus any Account update fees which are described later) to tally the account’s balance at 0.005
 Dash.
 Nodes tally this balance by summing the amounts credited in the initial registration transaction
-and subsequent top­up transactions existing in the blockchain, and then deducting the sum of
+and subsequent top-up transactions existing in the blockchain, and then deducting the sum of
 debits from the account in the form of fees deducted in object state transitions for the subscriber
 in the blockchain (described later).
 Note that the only funds under the control of the subscriber's public key are those available as
-the account fee­balance, and those funds can only be spent by updating objects under the
+the account fee-balance, and those funds can only be spent by updating objects under the
 control of that account.
 Subscribers cannot change data in other subscriber accounts (without
-their private key) and cannot transfer fee­balances to another account, to minimize incentives to
+their private key) and cannot transfer fee-balances to another account, to minimize incentives to
 hack someones account.
 Therefore, if a subscriber’s private key is compromised, the attacker
-can only use the available fee­balance to that Account’s data, or to deactivate the Account.
+can only use the available fee-balance to that Account’s data, or to deactivate the Account.

 #### 3.1.5 Account TopUps
-Account owners can top­up the fee­balance by creating a “Topup” subscription transaction with
+Account owners can top-up the fee-balance by creating a “Topup” subscription transaction with
 the registration transaction’s hash, and burning any additional amount of Dash, which is credited
 to the subscriber’s account balance when tallying the current account subscription state.
 It does
-not need to be signed by the Account owner, i.e. anyone can topup an Account’s fee­balance
+not need to be signed by the Account owner, i.e. anyone can topup an Account’s fee-balance

-Topping Up an Account’s Fee­Balance
+Topping Up an Account’s Fee-Balance

 #### 3.1.6 Changing the public key